thisHermit/graph_ml_project/teacher/README.md

     git clone https://github.com/rampasek/GraphGPS.git
     ```

-2. Change files to support Embedding and Logits extraction for downstream tasks
+2. Change following files to support Embedding and Logits extraction for downstream tasks:
- - Move `config_embedding.py` to `GraphGPS/graphgps/config` directory.
+ - Move [`config_embedding.py`](./config_embedding.py) to `GraphGPS/graphgps/config` directory.
 This file contains the configuration for the embedding extraction script.
- - Replace `GraphGPS/graphgps/loader/master_loader.py` with `master_loader.py` from current directory.
+ - Replace `GraphGPS/graphgps/loader/master_loader.py` with [`master_loader.py`](./master_loader.py) from current directory.
 This file adds the logic to add Graph IDs and Node IDs to the `OGBG` datasets during the dataloading process.
     ```
     # Transform to add Graph IDs and Node IDs to the dataset
     class AddGraphIdTransform: